Zachary Beare

 Dr. Beare has a wide range of teaching and research interests.
 Broadly, he studies how emotion and identity mediate rhetorical activity.
 Also, in line with his administrative appointment, he is interested in teacher development and pedagogy.
 Within those areas, he is especially interested in queer and feminist approaches to teaching composition, the ways that emotion and embodiment shape the work of the classroom, and curricular revisions incorporating multimodal compositions with imagined public audiences.

-As a secondary research interest, Dr. Beare is interested in how disciplinary knowledge making and academic life have changed in the digital age and how academics use new media and social media
+As secondary interests, Dr. Beare is interested in how disciplinary knowledge making and academic life have changed in the digital age and how academics use new media and social media, and he also does work on the rhetoric of health and medicine (specifically on queer and reproductive health).